History offers

 THE FOLLOWING EVENTS TOOK PLACE ON MAY 21

-One of the most popular bands of the Brtish Invasion was The Animals.1471--King Henry VI is murdered in the Tower of London during England's Wars of the Roses.
+1471--King Henry VI is murdered in the Tower of London during England's Wars of the Roses.
 Edward IV resumes the throne.

 1819--Bicycles are first seen in the US in New York City.
-They are originally known as “swift walkers.”
+They are originally known as swift walkers.

 1943--Hilton Valentine, guitarist for The Animals, is born.

-Johnny Gentle1960--The Silver Beetles, on a tour of Scotland backing singer Johnny Gentle, perform at the Northern Meeting Ballroom, Inverness, Inverness-shire.
+1960--The Silver Beetles, on a tour of Scotland backing singer Johnny Gentle, perform at the Northern Meeting Ballroom, Inverness, Inverness-shire.
 They have to play in an upstairs ballroom while the older folks stay downstairs and participate in "old tyme dancing" to the music of traditional bandleader Lindsay Ross and his Famous Broadcasting Band.
 The Silver Beetles had also been booked to headline in their first advertised professional engagement this night at Lathom Hall, Seaforth, Liverpool, for promoter Brian Kelly.
 When the Silver Beetles left on their disappointing tour, they neglected to tell Kelly of their change in plans, and Kelly was left with a hall full of patrons, but not his advertised attraction.
 It later will take a lot of persuasion on the part of Bob Wooler to get Kelly to agree to let the group perform at Litherland Town Hall Ballroom on December 27 (as The Beatles, their name having been changed for the last time in mid-August 1960), and Kelly probably only agreed as a favor to Wooler.
 The December 27 performance will prove to be a significant one for The Beatles.

 1961--The Beatles perform at the Top Ten Club, Reeperbahn, Hamburg, West Germany.

-The Beatles in their high-fashion collarless suits in 1963.1962--The Beatles perform at the Star-Club, Hamburg, West Germany.
+1962--The Beatles perform at the Star-Club, Hamburg, West Germany.

 1963--The Beatles, at the Playhouse Theatre in London, record two BBC radio programs for later broadcast.
 First they tape an appearance for the program "Saturday Club," their first appearance on that important show as top of the bill.
 They perform I Saw Her Standing There, Do You Want to Know a Secret, Boys, Long Tall Sally, From Me to You, and Money.
 The show was broadcast on May 25, and the last three songs are included in the portion of the program that is broadcast overseas.
 The Beatles are also interviewed, and they show themselves to be personable and witty.
 The second radio program that they record this day is for the show "Steppin' Out," which is taped before a wildly enthusiastic audience.
 The Beatles perform six songs, Please Please Me, I Saw Her Standing There, Roll Over Beethoven, Twist and Shout, Thank You Girl, and From Me to You.
 Twist and Shout was edited out of the final program tape.
 This show was broadcast on June 3.